Sovryn-Origins/origins/README.md

 - If the deposit asset price is lower than the token which is sold, currently that is not possible with this system.
 A simple solution is to have a divisor constant or a numerator & denominator system instead of the rate system.
 - LockedFund can only have a single cliff and duration per person.
 Tier based system would be much better when the vesting registry is updated (waiting for a PR to be merged in Sovryn).
+- Address can only be validated, and cannot be invalidated.
+Adding a simple function should suffice.
+To be done in the next update.

 ## Improvements